Wage Garnishment in Ohio

 How To Stop a Garnishment in Ohio

-You can also pay your debt in full to stop a wage garnishment.
-This is often not possible for many people, but sometimes you can make a payment plan with the creditor or collection agency.
+You can pay your debt in full to stop a wage garnishment, but this often isn't possible for many people.
 In Ohio, you may also be able to make payments to the creditor after the judgment or use a trustee or debt counselor to manage your debt payments instead of your employer.

 Are There Any Resources for People Facing Wage Garnishment in Ohio?